-QUESTIONS AND ANSWERS ABOUT SURGICAL ABORTION
+QUESTIONS & ANSWERS ABOUT SURGICAL ABORTION

 Q: Will the abortion procedure affect future pregnancies?